deepakkmr896/machine_learning-NLP/README.md

-# machine_learning - KMeans Clustering and Elbow Method
+# machine_learning - Natural Language Processing
-- College data to get some insight data using clustering.
+- Reads the texts from the dataset to recognize it as scam or ham.
-- KMeans algorithm to cluster the data.
+- Uses the nltk packages and other libraries to clean the texts.
-- Elbow method to find the best K value of the KMeans algorithm.
+- Uses the vectorization and Term Frequency-Inverse Document Frequency (TF-IDF) for the normalization of the text data.
+- Uses the decision tree for fitting the model.